 What Supplements You Should Take for the Extra Edge

 - Creatine Monohydrate.
 Creatine is an organic acid produced in the liver that helps to supply energy to cells all over the body, especially muscles.
 It enhances ATP production and allows for muscle fibers to contract faster, quicker, and makes them overall stronger.
 Creatine has been found to improve cognitive functioning, as it’s a nootropic as well, improving mental acuity and memory.
-Naturally, it can be found most in red meat.
-It’s dirty cheap and easy to consume, as only 5 grams per day will do wonders and doing so won’t make a person big nor bulky.
+Naturally, it can be found mostly in red meat.
+It’s dirt cheap and easy to consume, as only 5 grams per day will do wonders and doing so won’t make a person big nor bulky.

 - Pro- and prebiotics.
 In order to have a healthy gut, we need to have a well-functioning microbiome.
 Naturally, food is full of living organisms.
-Sauerkraut, raw milk, yoghurt, unprocessed meat all have good bacteria in them.
-Probiotics are alive microorganisms in a pill that transport these good bacteria into our gut for improved digestion and immune system.
+Sauerkraut, raw milk, yogurt, unprocessed meat all have good bacteria in them.
+Probiotics are live microorganisms in a pill that transport these good bacteria into our gut for improved digestion and immune system.
 Prebiotics are different, they’re not alive, but plant fiber that feeds the bacteria.
-They’re indigestible parts of the vegetable that go through our digestive track into our gut where the bacteria then eat them.
+They’re indigestible parts of the vegetable that go through our digestive tract into our gut where the bacteria then eat them.
 If you don’t like eating a lot of broccoli and spinach, then you should still get a lot of fiber into your diet.

 - Thyroid supplementation.
 The thyroid gland is incredibly important for our health because it regulates the functioning of our metabolism.
-Moreover, because of its location in our throat it also is a connective point between the brain and the rest of the body.
+Moreover, because of its location in our throat, it also is a connective point between the brain and the rest of the body.
 This organ is a part of an incredibly complex system which creates this intertwined relationship between the two.
 With a low functioning thyroid one will have an impeded metabolism, suffer hypothyroidism and many other diseases because of the necessary hormones will not be produced.
 Promoting thyroid functioning can be done by taking iodine supplementation or eating a lot of sea vegetables.
 The daily requirements for selenium can be met with eating only 2-3Brazil nuts.